shinnn/node-read-remove-file/README.md

 *options*: `Object`
 *callback*: `Function`

-It reads a file with [fs.readFile], removes the file and its ancestor directories, and runs the callback function.
+It reads a file with [fs.readFile], strips [UTF-8 byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark#UTF-8) from results, removes the file and its ancestor directories, and runs the callback function.

 *Note that when it runs the callback, the file and directories have been already removed.*